 We tested the design and operating effectiveness of certain of the Group's internal controls relevant to the process of determining whether an impairment loss on goodwill should be recognized.
-In this assessment, we focused our testing on controls to assess the reasonableness of the business plan and the estimated undiscounted future cash flows prepared based on the business plan, as well as certain other controls within the approval process.
+In this assessment, we focused our testing on controls to assess the reasonableness of the business plan and the controls to reasonably estimate and approve the undiscounted future cash flows prepared based on the business plan.